taborda-cws-prototype/cws-parent-portal/README.md

 ### Continuous Monitoring *(2o)*
 Implemented the following monitoring:

-* NodePing validates application availability every 3 minutes from multiple U.S. locations and alerts the Taborda operations team of any service availability disruption.
+* NodePing validates availability every 3 minutes and alerts the Taborda operations team of service availability disruption.
-* Datadog continuously monitors system resources and alerts the Taborda operations team of potential issues before any availability impact.
+* Datadog continuously monitors system resources and alerts the Taborda operations team of potential issues.
 * PagerDuty delivers alerts to the Taborda operations team according to a 24x7 duty schedule.

 ### Containerization *(2p)*